korchasa/awesome-nomad/README.md

 ## Provisioning

 - [hashicorp/terraform-aws-nomad](https://github.com/hashicorp/terraform-aws-nomad) - A Terraform Module for how to run Nomad on AWS using Terraform and Packer
+- [hashicorp/terraform-google-nomad](https://github.com/hashicorp/terraform-google-nomad) - A Terraform Module for how to run Nomad on Google Cloud using Terraform and Packer
 - [jsiebens/hashi-up](https://github.com/jsiebens/hashi-up) - bootstrap HashiCorp Consul, Nomad, or Vault over SSH < 1 minute
 - [numkem/nomad-spk](https://github.com/numkem/nomad-spk) - spk (Synology package) to install Hashicorp's nomad scheduler into Synology NAS